Interpreting Deep Neural Networks Through Variable Importance: Methodological Contributions

-with mean vector $\mathbf{m}$ and a covariance matrix with diagonal elements $\bv$.
-This assumes that the variational posterior fully factorizes over the elements of $\mathbf{w}$.
-An advantage of this choice is that it ensures that the predicted logits $\f$ will follow a multivariate Gaussian as well.
-Note, however, that RATE would still be applicable to more complex choices of variational families.
-Using Equations \eqref{eq:logit-batch} and \eqref{eq:fac-q-phi}, we may then derive the implied distribution over the logits as
+with mean vector $\mathbf{m}$ and a diagonal covariance matrix $\bV$.
+This makes the mean-field assumption that the variational posterior fully factorizes over the elements of $\mathbf{w}$ \citep{blei2017variational}.
+One advantage of this choice is that it ensures that the predicted functions $\f$ will follow a multivariate Gaussian distribution as well.
+Using Equations \eqref{eq:logit-batch} and \eqref{eq:fac-q-phi}, we may derive the implied distribution over the latent values using the affine transformation property

-While the elements of $\mathbf{w}$ are independent, dependencies in the input data (via the activations $\bH(\widehat{\btheta})$) have induced non-diagonal covariance between the elements of $\f$.
-The resulting distribution in Eq.~\eqref{eq:logit-posterior} can then be used to calculate effect size analogues and RATE.
+While the elements of $\mathbf{w}$ are independent, dependencies in the input data (via the hidden activations $\bH(\btheta)$) induce a non-diagonal covariance between the elements of $\f$.